avosnakis/swen20003-game/README.md

 Phase 2: TBD

-Requires the Slick game library and OS-specific OpenGL binaries.
+Requires the Slick game library and OS-specific plugins.